Nonequilibrium symmetry-protected topological order: emergence of semilocal Gibbs ensembles: Beyond quasilocal (generalised) Gibbs ensembles

-We have already shown an example of the breakdown of such a key property in the previous section, when we tried to describe the infinite-time limit after a symmetric quench in the dual XY model through the maximum-entropy ensemble of a non-canonical theory, which in the specific case was the (quasilocal) generalised Gibbs ensemble.
+We have already shown an example of the breakdown of such a key property in the previous section, when we tried to describe the infinite-time limit after a symmetric quench in the dual XY model through the maximum-entropy ensemble of a non-canonical theory, which in the specific case was the generalised Gibbs ensemble constituting only charges satisfying the stronger (operator-level) definition of pseudolocality.
 That ensemble was unable to describe even a local observable such as $\bs\sigma_\ell^z$ --- Fig.~\ref{fig:failureGGE}.
 As expected, instead, the stationary values are described by the $\mathbb Z_2$-semilocal generalised Gibbs ensemble~\eqref{eq:semilocal_ensemble}.
 In that specific case, the relaxation to the $\mathbb Z_2$-semilocal GGE is a trivial consequence of the established result that noninteracting systems relax to generalised Gibbs ensembles.
 More generally, if a duality transformation between a canonical theory and the quasilocal theory is known, proving relaxation to the (generalised) Gibbs ensemble in the canonical theory becomes equivalent to proving relaxation of non-symmetric states in the standard quasilocal one.

 \subparagraph{Non-symmetric states.} So far we have assumed that the entire system (initial state and Hamiltonian) is symmetric.
 On the other hand, we defined the semilocal charges in an extended algebra, which includes also non-symmetric operators.
 It is then natural to wonder whether a semilocal charge could make sense also with non-symmetric initial states.
 To that aim, we consider again the state $\ket{\Psi}^{(\sigma)}=\ket{\Nearrow_\theta}_\sigma$ and $\theta\notin\{0,\pi\}$.
 As discussed in Section~\ref{sec:semilocality_hidden_symmetry_breaking}, we must be careful about the interpretation of $\ket{\Psi}$ when we extend the theory so as to include also semilocal operators.
 It is again convenient to map even semilocality into odd locality.
 Appendix~\ref{app:tilted_sigma} proves \be \ket{\Psi}^{(\tau)}=\ket{\beta^{}_\theta}_\tau:= \frac{\sum_{\underline s} e^{-\frac{\beta_\theta}{2}E(\underline s)}\ket{\underline s}_\tau}{\sum_{\underline s} e^{-\beta_\theta E(\underline s)}}\, , \ee where $\beta_\theta=-\log\tan(\theta/2)$, $\underline{s}=(\hdots,s_{-1},s_0,s_1,\hdots)$, with $s_j\in\{-1,1\}$ denoting the eigenvalues of the spin operator $\bs \tau_j^z$, and $E(\underline s)$ is the energy of the classical Ising model $ E(\underline s)=-\sum_js_j s_{j+1} $.